Styyx1/Ruvaak-Readme/README.md

 ### ENB

-Ruvaak comes already set up with [Aequinoctium ENB](https://www.nexusmods.com/skyrimspecialedition/mods/16008) for Aequinoctium Weathers.
+Ruvaak comes already set up with [E.V.C.
+ENB](https://www.nexusmods.com/skyrimspecialedition/mods/71743) for Aequinoctium Weathers.
 In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **a few** options.
 Depending on your PC you might want to check them out.
 All of them are kind of dark, fitting for the theme i was going for, except the new default one.
 If you want to install your own ENB put them into a seperate folder in Ruvaak/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.\
 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.

 ### Optional Mods

-In your MO2 window you will find a seperator called 'Optional Mods' plugins within this seperator are save to activate mid game unless stated otherwise.
+In your MO2 window you will find a seperator called 'Optional Mods' mods within this seperator are save to activate mid game unless stated otherwise.
 Removal of them is not adviced mid game.
-- Seamless combat camera is the mod that forces you into 3rd person in combat, not everyone's cup of tea but i highly recommend trying the list in 3rd person
 - A few music mods.
 They can be enabled/disabled at any time, feel free to try them.